Player backed on Pride jersey stance

 Coach Alan McConnell said the Giants were comfortable with Zreika's stance.

-Zreika has several openly gay team-mates and after his Giants side beat the Western Bulldogs on Friday, McConnell said it was a complex issue and the 22-year-old would be welcomed back into the team.
+Zreika has several openly gay team-mates and after the Giants side beat the Western Bulldogs on Friday, McConnell said it was a complex issue and the 22-year-old would be welcomed back into the team.

 "We can have similar opinions, different opinions, but they'll never break the bond that we have for one another and that she has with her team-mates," he said.